jeff-hykin/experimental-tree-sitter/README.md

 The codebase is used as an example implementation of a tree sitter, but it is not the "official-unofficial" implementation of the tree sitter.

 # Whats the current status?: Pre-alpha
 The only major theme supported is the stock VS Code theme, and the only supported languages are C++, C, Typescript, and Go.
+Only a select few Tree-Sitter scopes are being used, and they are being used in conjunction with (rather than as a replacement for) the extisting TextMate Scopes.
+The currenly the coloring of the Tree Sitter scopes is currently also much slower than the coloring of the TextMate scopes.

+# Timeline
-It will be awhile (likely months) before there is widespread theme support.
+It will be awhile likely more than a month (late July 2019), before there is widespread theme support.